 Kettlebells are Russian training tools that are made from cast iron.
 They have a round shape and a curved handle fused to the top.
-Using these tools can help create muscular strength, speed and core stability according to the Sports Fitness Advisor website.
-If you are looking to save money while still getting into shape, one kettlebell is sufficient, but certain conditions apply.
-Consult a doctor before starting this or any exercise regimen.
+Using these tools can help create muscular strength, speed and core stability.

 Video of the Day

-Kettlebells move through multiple planes when you perform exercises.
-Although two kettlebells can be used with these exercises, it is not necessary.
+If you're looking to save money while still getting into shape, one kettlebell is sufficient.
+Although two kettlebells can be used with these exercises, it's not necessary.
 Most exercises are actually done with only one kettlebell.
 The most important thing is that you use proper form.

-Perform the single arm swing the same way, except place your hand in the center of the handle.
+A single-arm swing is performed the same way, except place your hand in the center of the handle.
 When you are swinging, let your other arm float in the air to your side.

 Deadlifts are performed with your feet in a wide stance and the kettlebell right beneath you.
 Keeping your back straight, bend your knees and lower your body down toward the kettlebell.
 Grab the handle with your hands side by side and lift it off the floor as you stand up.
 Forcefully contract your abs, glutes and quads and lower yourself back down.
 Let the kettlebell touch the floor and repeat.
 Perform the single arm deadlift the exact same way, except grasp the center of the handle and let your other arm float in the air to your side.